 Some assignment types require headings and sub-headings, whereas others do not use any.

-If you are unsure whether to use headings or not, ask your course co-ordinator for clarification.
+If you are unsure whether to use headings or not, ask your course coordinator for clarification.
 If you do use headings and sub-headings, keep the style consistent throughout the assignment.
 If you are using APA style, see here for advice about formatting headings.

 Most assignments do not use appendices, but sometimes you need to include additional information, transcripts, questionnaire details, or raw data.
 These should go in an appendix.